Dicrastylis exsuccosa

-Dicrastylis exsuccosa is a species of plant within the genus, Dicrastylis, in the family Lamiaceae.
-It is endemic to inland Australia and found in Western Australia, the Northern Territory and South Australia.
+Dicrastylis exsuccosa is a species of plant within the genus Dicrastylis in the family Lamiaceae.
+It is endemic to inland Australia and found in Western Australia, the Northern Territory, and South Australia.

 Description

 Dicrastylis exsuccosa is a shrub 0.3 to 1.5 m high which grows on sand-dunes and plains.
 It flowers from April to November.

 The opposite leaves are 1 to 10 cm long and about 1 to 2 cm wide, covered with dendritic hairs, and having smooth edges The stem cross-section is roughly circular.
 The flower has five stamens and a five-lobed calyx, with a corolla which is white or cream.

-In Western Australia it is found in the IBRA regions of Little Sandy Desert, Gascoyne, Central Ranges, Gibson Desert, Great Sandy Desert, Tanami, Great Victoria Desert or Murchison.
+In Western Australia it is found in the IBRA regions of Little Sandy Desert, Gascoyne, Central Ranges, Gibson Desert, Great Sandy Desert, Tanami, Great Victoria Desert, and Murchison.

 Taxonomy

-It was first described by Mueller in 1858 as Pityrodia exsuccosa, and in 1917, was placed in the genus, Dicrastylis, by Druce.
+It was first described by Mueller in 1858 as Pityrodia exsuccosa, and in 1917, was placed in the genus Dicrastylis by Druce.